Nichts zu verbergen? Ein moderner Mythos und 12 Argumente dagegen

 Before you begin

 In addition to the target computer, you should have access to a reasonably fast connection to the Internet.
 Ideally, your device would connect to your router using Ethernet.
-If your laptop does not have an Ethernet port, consider getting the Plugable USB 3.0 Gigabit Ethernet Adapter.
-Using a wireless network, you will need to provide your Wi-Fi password twice during the installation.
+If your laptop does not have an Ethernet port and you are looking for a Linux-compatible adapter, consider getting the Plugable USB 3.0 Gigabit Ethernet Adapter.
+Using a wireless network, your Wi-Fi password is required twice during the installation.

-Depending on your acutal requirements, there are different Debian CD images to choose from.
+Veronica explains how to create a bootable USB stick for installing Linux.
+Depending on your requirements, there are different Debian CD images to choose from.
 In all likelihood, you are following these instructions to install on x86-64 hardware, for which a network install CD image amd64 would be the correct choice.
 It supports Intel as well as AMD processors and “includes non-free firmware for extra support for some awkward hardware”.

 Choose a hostname and a username for your setup.
 In the examples which follow, debian is used as the hostname and bookworm as the username.
 Just remember to make the substitutions when executing commands that reference either.